Get started with Lakehouse Turbo in Exasol SaaS

 • Access to the AWS account that hosts the S3 bucket for the data lakehouse

-• Permissions to grant Lakehouse Turbo access to the S3 bucket
+• Enough permissions in AWS to grant Lakehouse Turbo access to the S3 bucket

 The first time you sign in, you will be asked to add a new database.
 If you are already signed in to Exasol SaaS, you can add a new database from the Databases page.

-1. Select the AWS region where the new database should be deployed.
+1. Select the AWS region where the Exasol database should be deployed.

-To avoid cross-region data transfer costs, always select the AWS region where the S3 bucket of your Data Lake is deployed.
+To avoid cross-region data transfer costs, select the AWS region where the S3 bucket that contains your data lakehouse is deployed.

 2. Enter a name for the database.